DSchroer/schroer.ca/source/about/index.md

 Tools Programmer
 2017-09-05 - present
-I started at Square as an intern after working for IBM.
-I worked on their internal technology team and stayed there for 3 internships in total.
+I started at Square as an intern while I was still in school.
+I worked on their internal technology team and stayed there for a total of 3 internships.
 After my school was complete I joined the team full time.
-My primary role was developing a web application that is used by game teams during the production and live ops phases.
-This applications goal was to be a one stop portal for all members of the production staff such as developers, designers and management.
+My work here consists of building tools and workflows to help the production process.
 ### NATECH Environmental Services Inc.

 Network Administrator / Software Developer
 2014-09-01 - 2018-04-01
 For most of my life I have worked on and off for NATECH.
-It was my fathers engineering firm.
+It was my fathers engineering firm and has been something I was involved in from an early age.
 I started work there doing small technician jobs and moved on to more software and hardware specific tasks as my skills developed.
 ### IBM Fredericton

 Intern Programmer